-When an organization is going through a leadership transition, one of the questions that is useful for them to consider is whether they would be well served to have an interim before they hire the new executive director.
+When a nonprofit organization is going through a leadership transition, one of the questions that is useful for them to consider is whether they would be well served to have an interim before they hire the new executive director.

 There are many reasons to consider hiring an interim before launching into the full search process.
 It is especially useful after a founder or a long-term executive director (generally anything more than 7 years).
 Hiring an interim creates some space.
 It allows people to more naturally move through the phases of transition.
 By creating some separation between the former executive director and the new leader, the organization – staff and board -- can start separating the organization’s identity from the former long-term executive director.
 An interim director brings fresh eyes and can question how things are done.
 An interim director does not have the same stake in the outcome as a new executive director and thus can take some risks.